J. D. Tippit: Murder and investigation

 Barbara Davis and her sister-in-law Virginia Davis heard the shots and saw a man crossing their lawn, shaking his revolver, as if he were emptying it of cartridge cases.
 Later, the women found two cartridge cases near the crime scene and handed the cases over to police.
 Two other cartridge cases were handed to a policeman by Benavides.
 That evening, Barbara Davis and Virginia Davis were taken to a lineup and both Davises picked out Oswald as the man whom they had seen.

 Taxicab driver William Scoggins testified that he was sitting nearby in his cab when he saw Tippit's police car pull up alongside a man on the sidewalk.
 Scoggins heard three or four shots and then saw Tippit fall to the ground.
 As Scoggins crouched behind his cab, the man passed within 12 feet of him, pistol in hand, muttering what sounded to him like, "poor dumb cop" or "poor damn cop".
 The next day, Scoggins viewed a police lineup and identified Oswald as the man whom he had seen with the pistol.

 The Commission also named several other witnesses who were not at the scene of the murder, but who identified Oswald running between the murder scene and the Texas Theatre, where Oswald was subsequently arrested.

 It was the unanimous testimony of expert witnesses before the Warren Commission that these spent cartridge cases were fired from the revolver in Oswald's possession to the exclusion of all other weapons.

-The .38 Caliber Revolver allegedly used by Oswald to kill officer Tippit some 40 minutes after assassinating Kennedy.

 Out of the four bullets recovered from Tippit's body, only one (according to Nicol) or none (according to Cunningham) (Note: Joseph D. Nicol and Cortlandt Cunningham were FBI expert witnesses concerning firearms and firearms identification.) could be positively identified as having been fired from Oswald's revolver; the others "could have" been fired from that revolver, but there was no certain match.
 When the revolver was test-fired by the FBI, it was reported that it was leaving inconsistent microscopic markings on the bullets, i.e. two consecutive bullets fired from it could not be matched to each other.
 This was because the revolver had been rechambered for .38 Special but not rebarreled for .38 Special, so the bullets were slightly undersized compared to the barrel, making their passage through the barrel "erratic".